-Subject to the availability of funding, CISA engages with the SWICs on a daily basis through SCIP implementation workshops, the CISA Emergency Communications Coordinators, the facilitation of various committees, and development and dissemination of SWIC-focused information, tools, templates, and assistance on issues related to grants and technical assistance.
+Subject to the availability of funding, CISA engages with the SWICs on a daily basis through SCIP implementation workshops, the CISA ECD Regional Coordinators, the facilitation of various committees, and development and dissemination of SWIC-focused information, tools, templates, and assistance on issues related to grants and technical assistance.
+For a complete list of CISA responsibilities, see Appendix A.